AI Agent

 export SI_API_TOKEN=DEADB33F

-environment variable, which is a valid workspace API token.
-Then you can run the docker container with the stable release of the MCP Server.
+si ai-agent stdioFirst, you need to set the SI_API_TOKEN environment variable, which is a valid workspace API token.
+Then you can run the MCP server directly.

 Cursor